-A. Andrew R. Louis has served as our vice president and secretary since 2011 and previously served as our secretary since 1998.
-He has also served as vice president and secretary of Kronos Worldwide, NL and Valhi since 2011 and before that as secretary of Contran, Kronos Worldwide, NL and Valhi since prior to 2009.
-Mr. Louis has served as legal counsel to various companies related to us and Contran since 1995.
+A. Andrew R. Louis has served as our vice president and secretary since 2011 and as our secretary from 1998 to 2011.
+He has also served as vice president and secretary of Kronos Worldwide, NL and Valhi since 2011 and as their secretary from prior to 2010 to 2011.
+In addition, he has served as secretary of Contran since prior to 2010.
+He has served as legal counsel of various companies related to us and Contran since 1995.

-Kelly D. Luttmer has served as our vice president and global tax director since 2012 and before that as our vice president and tax director from 2004 to 2012.
-She has served as executive vice president and global tax director of Kronos Worldwide and NL since February 2014 and prior to that as vice president and global tax director of Kronos Worldwide and NL since 2011 and 2012, respectively, and before that as vice president and tax director of Kronos Worldwide and NL since prior to 2009.
-She has served as vice president and global tax director of Contran and us since 2011 and 2012, respectively, and prior to that as vice president and tax director of Contran and us since prior to 2009.
-Additionally, she has served as Valhi's executive vice president and global tax director since February 2014 and prior to that as its vice president and global tax director since 2011.
-She served as Valhi's vice president and tax director from prior to 2009 to 2011.
+Kelly D. Luttmer has served as our vice president and global tax director since 2012 and as our vice president and tax director from 2004 to 2012.
+She has served as executive vice president and global tax director of Kronos Worldwide and Valhi since 2014, as their vice president and global tax director from 2011 to 2014 and as their vice president and tax director from prior to 2010 to 2011.
+She has served as executive vice president and global tax director of NL since 2014, as its vice president and global tax director from 2012 to 2014 and as its vice president and tax director from prior to 2010 to 2012.
+In addition, she has served as vice president and global tax director of Contran since 2011 and as its vice president and tax director since prior to 2010 to 2011.
 Ms. Luttmer has served in tax accounting positions with various companies related to us and Contran since 1989.

-Andrew B. Nace has served as our vice president since May 2013.
-Since May 2013, he also has served as vice president and general counsel of Contran and Valhi and vice president of NL.
-He has served as Kronos Worldwide's vice president since May 2013 and previously served as its vice president and general counsel in 2013.
+Andrew B. Nace has served as our vice president since 2013.
+He has also served as NL's vice president since 2013.
+Since 2013, he has served as vice president and general counsel of Contran and Valhi.
+Prior to that, Mr. Nace served as vice president and general counsel of TIMET from prior to 2010 to 2012.
+He served as Kronos Worldwide's vice president and general counsel in 2013.
 Mr. Nace has served as legal counsel to companies related to us and Contran since 2003.

-John A. St. Wrba has served as our vice president and treasurer since 2012.
-Since prior to 2009, he has also served as vice president and treasurer of Contran, Kronos Worldwide, NL and Valhi.
+John A. St. Wrba has served as our vice president and treasurer since 2011.
+Since prior to 2010, he has also served as vice president and treasurer of Contran, Kronos Worldwide, NL and Valhi.
 Mr. St. Wrba has continuously served in treasury positions with various companies related to us and Contran since 2004.